 4. Consumer Behaviour

 What do consumers want?
-Countless researchers observe and analyze users’ online behavior, trying to find the answer to this question.
-If you know, what your clients expect from your business and website, you can easily justify their expectations.
+Countless researchers have observed and analyzed users’ online behavior to find the answer to this question.
+If you know what your clients expect from your business and website, you can easily justify their expectations.
 The following stats will give you the perspective needed to better the way you present yourself and communicate with your audience.

 67. 73% of consumers trust companies that have online reviews.